You Say Cebiche, and I Say Ceviche: Peru’s Beloved Dish

 Every April ICE publishes a new issue of The Main Course, our school newsletter and recreational course catalog.
 In addition to containing over 900 new recreational cooking classes, it always includes a great article about a burgeoning food trend with input from the industry experts at ICE.
 Here's part one.

 First up, the history of ceviche and the spread of the dish from Peru to New York City.
-Walk down any street in Lima and you are sure to come across ceviche — raw fish or seafood that has been ‘cooked’ in citrus juices.
-This popular food, also spelled seviche or cebiche, is Peru’s national dish and Latin America’s answer to sushi.
+Walk down any street in Lima and you are sure to come across this popular food — raw fish or seafood that has been ‘cooked’ in citrus juices.
+Ceviche, or cebiche, is Peru’s national dish and Latin America’s answer to sushi.
 Much like the sushi bars that dominate Tokyo, today there are over 2,000 cevicherias in Lima alone.
 Ceviche is native to Peru, but its origins are up for debate.

 From 1540 to 1550, theybrought foods from Spain and cultivated them in Peru’s soil.
 Grape vines, olive tree cuttings, figs, pomegranates, wheat, coconuts, and citrus fruits among other foods were planted.
 Yet a third belief is that ceviche came with a wave of Japanese immigration that began in 1899.
 Once in Peru, the Japanese adapted their traditional sashimi to include local ingredients and flavors.
 Today, the storied yet simple dish can be found on menus all over South America, on Mexico’s Pacific Coast, in the Yucatan Peninsula, on the islands of the Caribbean, up the Eastern seaboard and all the way to the concrete jungle that is New York City.